armirabe/organoid-mea-spike-analysis/README.md

 ## Relationship to the published analysis

 `src/` is a refactor of the scripts in `legacy/`.
 Spike detection and the per-channel metrics are mathematically unchanged.
-The firing rate density was reimplemented and its absolute values differ from the original.
-Several bugs in the legacy scripts were fixed.
-All of this is documented in [PORTING_NOTES.md](PORTING_NOTES.md) — read it before comparing output against the published figures.
+Several bugs in the legacy scripts causing slow performance were fixed.

 ## Data availability